Roan Mountain (Roan Highlands): Mining and logging

-The Cloudland Hotel
+Cloudland Hotel

 Tourists had been visiting Roan Mountain since the mid-19th century.
 In 1857, two such tourists recalled their visit to the mountain in an article written for New Harper's Weekly:

 The sweep of the vision in every direction is unlimited, except by the curvature of the earth or the haziness of the atmosphere.
 The first idea suggested is that you are looking over a vast blue ocean, whose monstrous billows, once heaving and pitching in wild disorder, have been suddenly arrested by some overruling power.

 It was experiences such as this that no doubt persuaded former Civil War general and mining tycoon John T. Wilder to construct a 20-room spruce log lodge atop Roan Mountain in 1877.
 The lodge was built in the area now known as Tollhouse Gap, between Roan High Knob and Roan High Bluff.

 Quickly seeing the value in providing a summertime escape from the hot, humid lowlands and overcrowded cities, Wilder began construction on a much larger hotel atop Roan in the early 1880s.
 To move materials up to the construction site (and to keep the hotel supplied once it was finished), Wilder had to construct a road across Carver's Gap.
 He also built a house and the Roan Mountain Inn in what is now the village of Roan Mountain, Tennessee.
 The Cloudland Hotel, as it came to be called, was completed in 1885.
 The hotel stood a few hundred meters away from the spruce log structure that preceded it.

-The Cloudland Hotel was billed as a health resort, especially for those suffering from Hay fever.
+The Cloudland Hotel was billed as a health resort, especially for those suffering from hay fever.
 Over the years, its guest list grew to include various American politicians and European royalty.
 Rates were $2/day, $10/week, or $30/month.
 The hotel sat right along the state line, and a white line was even painted across the dining room, following the border.
-During this period, alcohol consumption was legal in Tennessee, but illegal in North Carolina, so alcoholic drinks could only be served on the Tennessee side of the line.
+During this period, alcohol consumption was legal in Tennessee but illegal in North Carolina, so alcoholic drinks could only be served on the Tennessee side of the line.
 One story tells of a local North Carolina sheriff who "guarded" the dining room to ensure no one imbibed on the North Carolina side.

 The high operating costs of maintaining a mountain-top hotel eventually doomed the Cloudland.
-The hotel would be abandoned by 1910, and quickly fell into a state of disrepair.
+The hotel was abandoned by 1910 and quickly fell into a state of disrepair.
 Wilder sold the hotel shortly before his death, and the new owner auctioned off the decaying building room-by-room.
 By 1927, a pile of rubble was all that remained.